 Darlene Holt is the Assistant to the BESC Director and the Director of the Joint Institutes for Biological Sciences.
 She has over 20 years' experience at ORNL with expertise in managing/assisting large groups.
 Ms. Holt's responsibilities include organization of the annual BESC retreat for all BESC members, commercial council, and industrial affiliates.
 Ms. Holt has been with the BESC project since its inception and since 2010 manages the overall administrative processes of BESC.

-Tamara Rogers is the Project Management Assistant for the BioEnergy Science Center.
+Tamara Rogers is the Project Management Assistant, Business Development and Communications Associate for the BioEnergy Science Center.
 She holds a Bachelor's degree in Marketing with continuing education in project management.
 She has over 20 years' experience for the Department of Energy in Oak Ridge including facilities, logistics management and procurement.
 She is responsible for the BESC wiki, website, publications database, monthly science reports, and metrics.
 She also serves as the BESC advocate for the BESC post-docs and students.